Word Family - Phoenix

 3. ^

-Tifinagh is a Berber writing system descendant of the Phoenician alphabet.
-The name is likely a Berberised feminine plural cognate of "Punic", (ti- is a feminine nominalization prefix in Berber languages); thus tifinagh reasonably means "the Phoenician (letters)".
+Tifinagh is a Tamazight writing system descendant of the Phoenician alphabet.
+The name is likely an Amazighified stem from "Punic", in the feminine plural (ti- is a feminine nominalization prefix in Tamazight languages); thus Tifinaɣ reasonably means "the Phoenician (letters)".

 4. ^